gutenbergn/FuzeUtils/README.md

 Easily remove all observers from an object.

 * **NSString+StripCurrency**
-To be used with currncy strings to get only the actual amount.
+To be used with currency strings to get only the actual amount.

+* **SKProduct+TrialDuration**
+Returns the trial duration of the product in days.

 * **String+FirstLetterCapitalization**
 Capitalizes *only* the first letter of a given string.